obsidiandynamics/zerolog/README.md

 1. **Ultra-low overhead for suppressed logging.** In other words, the cost of calling a log method when logging for that level has been disabled is negligible.
 2. **Uncompromised code coverage.** Suppression of logging should not impact statement and branch coverage metrics.
 A log entry is a statement like any other.

-Collectively, these objectives make Zlg suitable for use in ultra-high performance, low-latency applications and in high-assurance environments.
+Collectively, these goals make Zlg suitable for use in ultra-high performance, low-latency applications and in high-assurance environments.

 # How fast is it?
 A JMH benchmark conducted on an [i7-4770 Haswell](https://ark.intel.com/products/75122/Intel-Core-i7-4770-Processor-8M-Cache-up-to-3_90-GHz) CPU with logging suppressed compares the per-invocation penalties for Zlg with some of the major loggers.
 Four primitives are passed to each logger for formatting, which is a fair representation of a typical log entry.